mnsour123/Python-projects/Footballstats/README.md

 Match data is pulled from [football-data.co.uk](https://www.football-data.co.uk/), a free source of historical football match statistics (goals, shots, cards, and more) organized by league and season.

-Example dataset used: Premier League 2023/24 season `https://www.football-data.co.uk/mmz4281/2324/E0.csv`
+Example dataset used is  Premier League 2023/24 season `https://www.football-data.co.uk/mmz4281/2324/E0.csv`

 To analyze a different league or season, swap the `url` variable for another CSV link from the same site.